 Graduate & Professional Student Loans

-Explore the resources on this page for an overview of the types of student loans available to you as a graduate or professional student at Duke as well as important considerations to reflect on as you make your borrowing decisions.
+Explore the resources on this page for an overview of the types of student loans available to you as a Graduate or Professional student at Duke, as well as important considerations to reflect on as you make your borrowing decisions.

-The financial aid process for Graduate & Professional Students oftentimes looks very different from how financial aid is navigated at the undergraduate level, specifically when it comes to using student loans and understanding your borrowing options.
+The financial aid process for Graduate & Professional Students looks very different from how financial aid is navigated at the undergraduate level, specifically when it comes to using student loans and understanding your borrowing options.

 Student Loan Overview